 And yet, all of a sudden, you hear: it’s time to go.
 Holy moly — go where?
 Next thing you know, you are trying to pick among dozens of skilled rehabilitation facilities or home health agencies with no real time to make the right choice.

 The good news is that you can slow this train down a little by appealing to a third party called a quality improvement organization (Q.I.O.).
 Theoretically, the hospital is supposed to give you “An Important Message from Medicare” with the information you need to do this.
-But if it doesn’t, you can call [number here] and request a fast or “expedited” review, which ensures that the hospital care, including any out of pocket cost, is covered until the Q.I.O. makes a decision.
+You can request a fast or “expedited” review, which ensures that the hospital care, including any out of pocket cost, is covered until the Q.I.O. makes a decision.

 This will buy you time but you’ve got to be sure to call as soon as the hospital notifies you that you’re being discharged — you can’t delay calling past noon of the day you get notified of the discharge by the hospital.
 If the Q.I.O. agrees with you, Medicare will continue to cover the hospital stay for as long as medically necessary.
 If not, your care is covered through noon of the day after you get the decision.